 The aim of the project is the holistic and systematic investigation of drinking water installations on the lab scale, in pilot plants and in field trials in order to prove the effectiveness of ultrafiltration (UF) while keeping domestic hot water (DHW) installation hygienically safe during operation with reduced temperatures.
 Furthermore, the effect of UF on the primary energetic impact of the installations is evaluated to determine the potential of CO2 emission reduction.

-Based on the current accepted rules of engineering for drinking water hygiene reasons – targeted to Legionella spp. – industrial plants are required to maintain a temperature of 60 °C at the drinking water heater outlet and to operate the circulation system at 55 °C minimum.
-This temperature level makes it difficult to use regenerative heat generators and to implement low-tempered heat grids.
+Based on the current accepted rules of engineering for drinking water hygiene – targeted to Legionella spp. – DHW installation for apartment buildings are required to maintain a temperature of 60 °C at the outlet of the DHW heater and to operate the circulation system at 55 °C minimum.
+This temperature level makes it difficult to use regenerative heat generators and to implement low temperature district heating grids.

-The targeted separation of microorganisms and nutrients appears to be a useful technical approach to enable operators to run drinking water heating systems with considerably reduced temperatures.
-Microorganisms can be separated out by using UF systems in the installation.
+Generally, the separation of microorganisms and nutrients from drinking water appears to be a useful technical approach to avoid microbiological growth and enable operators to run drinking water heating systems with considerably reduced temperatures.
+UF systems seems to be a suitable tool to implement this approach within drinking water installations.

-The outlined project aims to carry out a systematic, scientific investigation into the relationship between the concentration of microorganisms in the water and Legionella contamination in the system.
-This concerns not just the effect of the UF systems but also the safety and security of avoiding back contamination in the drinking water installation and the effectiveness of backwashing the filter and safely discharging the wash water.
+The outlined project aims to carry out a systematic, scientific investigation to study the relationship between the concentration of microorganisms and nutrients in the water and Legionella contamination in the system.
+This concerns not just the effect of the UF systems, but moreover the prevention of back contamination from UF to the DHW installation and the effectiveness of backwashing the filter and safely discharging the wash water.

-The results of the project should be used to make scientifically based recommendations on the use of ultrafiltration in drinking water installations.
+The results of the project will be used to make scientifically based recommendations on the use of ultrafiltration in drinking water installations.